Tanjirokamado12/Viitube/Readme.md

 ## Issues

-Youtube on wii=Except What to watch not working Everything Working not problem to report
+Youtube on Wii=This part has been Entirely Revived

 Mobile App (Commun)